wseit/sd-wse-laravel-shibboleth/README.md

 ## Local Users

-This was designed to work side-by-side with the native authentication system for projects where you want to have both shibboleth and local users.
+This was designed to work side-by-side with the native authentication system for projects where you want to have both Shibboleth and local users.
-If you would like to allow local registration as well as authenticate shibboleth users, then use laravel's built-in auth system.
+If you would like to allow local registration as well as authenticate Shibboleth users, then use laravel's built-in auth system.

     php artisan make:auth